 Located in the historic Banks Arcade, a landmark building from the 19th century, The St James Hotel is a small boutique hotel with an elegant West Indies decor.
 It has recently been renovated.
 It is located between the French Quarter and Warehouse Arts District.
 330 Magazine St.

 The Old No. 77 Hotel & Chandlery: Opened in April, 2015 in an historic building that was a former coffee warehouse, this is a very creative 167 room boutique hotel that features art in the lobby gallery and the guest rooms by local artists.
 Popular is Tout La Coffee Shop in the lobby and Compere Lapin, a restaurant serving lunch and an early dinner created by Top Chef favorite Nina Compton.
+She received the 2018 James Beard Award for Best Chef South.
 Its bar gets rave reviews for its cocktails.
 535 Tchoupitoulas.

-Ace Hotel: The Ace is officially opening in mid-March 2016 in an historic Art Deco building from 1928.
+Ace Hotel: The Ace officially opened in mid-March 2016 in an historic Art Deco building from 1928.
 It is located on the edge of the CBD in the Warehouse Arts District at 600 Carondelet.
-It promises to be a great addition to the hotel scene in town.
-The hotel will have a new Southern-Italian restaurant called Josephine Estelle, a branch of Stumptown Coffee from Portland, Oregon, a music venue and craft cocktail bar in the lobby called Three Keys, a rooftop cocktail lounge called Alto and an oyster bar and restaurant.
-A wonderful boutique, Freda, from Marfa, TX is opening a location in the hotel as well.
+It is a great addition to the hotel scene in town.
+The hotel has a Southern-Italian restaurant called Josephine Estelle, a branch of Stumptown Coffee from Portland, Oregon, a music venue and craft cocktail bar in the lobby called 3 Keys, a rooftop cocktail lounge called Alto and an oyster bar and restaurant called Seaworthy.
+A wonderful boutique, Freda, from Marfa, TX has a location in the hotel as well.

 The French Quarter